BornSwanky/NLP-Sentiment-Analysis-for-Finance-Sentiments-/README.md

 Install the required dependencies (detailed in the installation section).
 Launch the GUI application.
 Upload your CSV file or paste text to analyze sentiment.

+## Documentation
+Refer to the FinancialSentimentReport.pdf for detailed documentation on:

+Project objectives
+Implementation steps
+Code snippets
+Results and findings